AcreetionOS-Linux/TKT/README.md

-# TKT - A TKG fork
+## TKT - A TKG fork

-## linux-tkg

 This repository provides scripts to automatically download, patch and compile the Linux Kernel from [the official Linux git repository](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git), with a selection of patches aiming for better desktop/gaming experience.
 The provided patches can be enabled/disabled by editing the `customization.cfg` file and/or by following the interactive install script.
-You can use an external config file (default is `$HOME/.config/frogminer/linux-tkg.cfg`, tweakable with the `_EXT_CONFIG_PATH` variable in `customization.cfg`).
+You can use an external config file (default is `$HOME/.config/TKT.cfg`, tweakable with the `_EXT_CONFIG_PATH` variable in `customization.cfg`).
 You can also use your own patches (more information in `customization.cfg` file).

 ### Important information